Ménière’s Disease Physiotherapy

 Should I exercise during a Ménière’s disease attack?

-During an acute attack, safety and medical advice come first.
-Once the severe spinning settles, guided rehabilitation may help you return to movement more confidently.
+During a severe vertigo attack, safety and medical advice come first.
+Sit or lie safely, avoid driving, and follow your medical plan.
+Once severe spinning settles, guided rehabilitation may help you return to movement more confidently.

-Seek urgent medical care if dizziness occurs with weakness, facial drooping, slurred speech, severe headache, chest pain, fainting, double vision, or a sudden major change in symptoms.
+Seek urgent medical care if dizziness occurs with weakness, facial drooping, slurred speech, severe headache, chest pain, fainting, double vision, new confusion, or a sudden major change in symptoms.

 What to do next